-STEM Camp was, and remains, committed to offering safe and healthy in-person summer camps to families across Ontario during the summer of 2021.
+STEM Camp is committed to offering safe and healthy in-person summer camps to families across Ontario for the summer of 2022 as we did in the summer of 2021.
 We actively prepared to do so by:

 - hiring and training over four hundred (400) summer staff